 Start your career in Pharmacy

-UIC's Bachelor of Science in Pharmaceutical Sciences (BSPS) program is for students who are interested in pharmaceutical, biomedical, and other healthcare fields, and/or who plan to enroll in a PharmD program to become a licensed pharmacist.
+UIC's Bachelor of Science in Pharmaceutical Sciences (BSPS) program is for students who are interested in pharmaceutical, biomedical, and other healthcare fields, and/or who plan to enroll in a Doctor of Pharmacy (PharmD) program to become a licensed pharmacist.

-Pharmaceutical sciences cover a broad range of sciences that relate to the discovery and development of new drugs and therapies to improve people's lives.
+Courses cover a broad range of sciences that relate to the discovery and development of new drugs and therapies to improve people's lives.
 Studying pharmaceutical sciences is a great preparation for any professional healthcare field or PhD program in the sciences.
-Industries that seek graduates with a pharmaceutical sciences background include pharmaceutical companies, chemical manufacturers, laboratories, biomedical and bioengineering facilities, professional consulting, as well as retail pharmacy*.
+Industries that seek our graduates include pharmaceutical companies, chemical manufacturers, laboratories, biomedical and bioengineering facilities, professional consulting, as well as retail pharmacy*.

 *Please note that completing the bachelor's program by itself does not qualify you to become a registered pharmacist; you must go on to complete the PharmD program to do so.